Date and time notation in the United States: Formal dates

+"the seventeenth day of September in the year of our Lord one thousand seven hundred and eighty seven".
+Similar formats may be used for college diplomas.

 Time

 The United States uses the 12-hour clock almost exclusively, not only in spoken language, but also in writing, even on timetables, for airline tickets, and computer software.
 The suffixes "a.m." and "p.m." (often represented as AM and PM) are appended universally in written language.
 Alternatively, people might specify "noon" or "midnight", after or instead of 12:00.
 (Business events, which are increasingly scheduled using groupware calendar applications, are less vulnerable to such ambiguity, since the software itself can be modified to take care of the naming conventions.)
 Where the a.m.–p.m. convention is inconvenient typographically (e.g., in dense tables), different fonts or colors are sometimes used instead.
 The most common usage in transport timetables for air, rail, bus, etc. is to use lightface for a.m. times and boldface for p.m. times.
 It is also not uncommon for AM and PM to be shortened to A and P.